SamanthaBooth81/foody-family/README.md

 # Validator Testing

 The code was validated using [PEP8](http://pep8online.com/).
-No errors were retruned.
+No errors were returned.

 # Bugs Found

-I encountered the following issues whilst builing this project:
+I encountered the following issues whilst building this project:
 - Summernote's text area boxes were not displaying as lists on the webpage.
 To fix this I added |safe to the code linking to those model fields which removed the tags and displayed them as the lists they are.
 - My registration redirect wasn't redirecting as expected.
 To fix this I removed the URL from the 'form action' to make this an empty string instead.
 - login error message showing __ all __ and then the message.
 To fix this I ....................